martinreynaert/HitPaRank/README.md

 This column immediately would give stats on the number of paragraphs retrieved per book.
 We surmise it may also facilitate work into studying how the author's ideas developed over time.

+This column too is a later addition to HitPaRank, not available at the time of the study.

 **Paragraph_Reference** : This is the actual reference to the paragraph in the whole corpus, specifying the full input file name supplemented by the sequence number of the paragraph within that file.

 Example: 'QUINE-A-1981d-Grammar_Truth_and_Logic-V0_5.txt.p.18'.
 First we have 'QUINE': the name for our corpus.
 Next: 'A': Willard Van Orman Quine was the author of this paragraph.
 The book was the fourth ('d') to be published by him in 1981.
 Follows the (possibly shortened or slightly modified) title of the work.
 'V0_5' signifies this is version 0.5 of the QUINE corpus.
 The 'txt' signifies the original input file that was converted to FoLiA XML was a plain text file.
 Finally we get 'p.', i.e. paragraph, and its sequential number, here: '18'.